ZhaoyangHan04/LongInsightBench/README.md

-# LongInsightBench
+# 🎬 LongInsightBench
-This repository accompanies our paper LongInsightBench: A Comprehensive Benchmark for Evaluating Omni-Modal Models on Human-Centric Long-Video Understanding.
+This repository accompanies our paper ***LongInsightBench: A Comprehensive Benchmark for Evaluating Omni-Modal Models on Human-Centric Long-Video Understanding***.

 It includes the benchmark data, source code for benchmark construction and experiments, as well as experimental results.

-🗂️ Repository Structure
+## 🗂️ Repository Structure

 - ```benchmark_qa/```: The main benchmark data.
   - ```qa/```: Full benchmark, organized into 6 JSON files (one per task).